KaraniPrasad/ProcureAI/README.md

 ### End To End Agentic AI Projects

-The project is in development
+The project is a development